top of page

 Michelle’s answer:

-I use the “first person” point of view in most of my poetry and prose, because this style of narrative brings about closeness in the reader-writer-character relationship especially when talking about the contemporary women who are challenging the regressive social norms and overcoming all obstacles to achieve their dreams.
-The use of simple language also aids for better understanding and grasp of ideas even for readers who are not poetry or literary enthusiasts.
-We have achieved so much for which we should be both grateful and proud, but there remains a lot to be achieved.
-I think the spirit of feminism as I understand is very simple.
+I use the “first person” point of view in most of my poetry and prose because this narrative style brings about closeness in the reader-writer-character relationship, especially when discussing contemporary women challenging the regressive social norms and overcoming all obstacles to achieve their dreams.
+Simple language also aids in better understanding and grasp of ideas, even for readers who are not poetry or literary enthusiasts.
+We have achieved so much for which we should be both grateful and proud, but a lot remains to be completed.
+I think the spirit of feminism, as I understand it, is effortless.
 More than focusing on the term, I would like to stress that every woman deserves a life of dignity and the ability to make her own choices.
-Over and over again I always emphasize on women’s education, their financial independence, the need to give them career-oriented training, and women coming forward to help other women grow.
+Over and over again, I always emphasize women’s education, their financial independence, the need to give them career-oriented training, and women coming forward to help other women grow.
 I am also against women who feel threatened by other women’s courage to break out of their traditional roles.
-Apart from organizational resistance by women, education, job training, and financial independence, there is also a need for the change of attitude of general people, especially where women are not treated as equals.
-This (change of attitude) is a larger and more complicated problem, which is to change the mindset that a strong woman is negative.
-A strong woman who is earning and taking up space in the outside world is a great asset to her family and community.
-A strong woman is not just a woman who makes use of life’s opportunities but also manages to stand strong when things fall apart.
+Apart from organizational resistance by women, education, job training, and financial independence, there is also a need for a change of attitude among general people, especially where women are not treated as equals.
+This (change of attitude) is more significant.

 Question

-10 views0 comments
+12 views0 comments

 Recent Posts